 - Presumed Durable: No (Massachusetts Gen. Law § 5-501).

-- Signing Requirements: Although MA laws don’t specify signing requirements, it’s always a good idea to have the document signed by witnesses or notarized in case you need to prove the validity of the document.
+- Signing Requirements: State laws don’t specify signing requirements, but a witness or notary public should witness the document.
+This way, you can more easily prove the document’s validity if questions arise.
 At a minimum, the principal should sign and date the form.

 - Notarization: Not required.